 - Blankets – I bought more blankets than I used, but they are good to have.
 I would say you only need to purchase a few; you are likely going to get a ton at baby shower time.

 - Car Seat – Among the most important things on the list!
-I recommend researching this in advance in case your adoption happens quickly, because it can be really overwhelming.
-We got an Orbit system (you can buy just a car seat and base or the whole system with stroller), which we love.
+You’ll want to research this in advance in case your adoption happens quickly, because it can be really overwhelming.

 - Changing Pad and Covers – This may or may not be considered a true emergency item, but it never failed that my newborn started peeing mid-diaper change, so it was nice to have a waterproof changing pad and at least two covers.